 - Internet (WAN only)

-- · LAN only
+- LAN only

+- WLAN only

-- · LAN and WAN
+- LAN and WAN

+- LAN and WLAN

+- WLAN and WAN

+- ALL (WAN, LAN and WLAN)

 - None (Disable)

 To disable remote management of a service, select Disable in the corresponding Service Access field.

 You may only have one remote management session running at a time.
 The ZyXEL Device automatically disconnects a remote management session of lower priority when another remote management session of higher priority starts.
 The priorities for the different types of remote management sessions are as follows.